 Improve the employee experience

-This HR system can also enable employees to take on a larger role in managing their information.
+This kind of employee management software can also enable employees to take on a larger role in managing their information.
 Using self-service apps, employees can update their personal information, sign up for benefits, enroll in training, search for internal jobs, test their knowledge, and set personal goals for the year.

 Additionally, technology like an HRIS can support dispersed teams.
 In a world where even small companies have remote workers across multiple sites, cloud-based systems can keep your workforce connected to the organization.